spikegrobstein/capistrano-mailgun/README.md

 You can optionally only specify just the part of the email address before the @ and `capistrano-mailgun` will automatically append the `mailgun_recipient_domain` to it.
 See `mailgun_recipient_domain`.

+### mailgun_cc

+An array of email addresses who should be CC'd when `mailgun.notify_of_deploy` is called.
+This will follow the same rules as the `mailgun_recipients` variable with respect to the handling of unqualified email addresses.

+### mailgun_bcc

+An array of email addresses who should be BCC'd when `mailgun.notify_of_deploy` is called.
+This will follow the same rules as the `mailgun_recipients` variable with respect to the handling of unqualified eail addresses.

 ### mailgun_text_template (required for notify_of_deploy)

 This is the path to the ERB template that `Capistrano::Mailgun` will use to create the text body of